ID91-DEV/mp4toshell/README.md

 # mp4toshell
 Create mp4 payload to reverse shell on linux

-This exploit work using vulnerability code exexution on file manager, when a user extract the payload using affected file manager the *.deskop file will converted as *.mp4 and useing an video thumbnail. the file manager will make a reverse bind shell using netcat,most common build in utility on linux..
+This exploit work using vulnerability code execution on file manager, when a user extract the payload using affected file manager, the *.deskop file will converted as *.mp4 and useing an video thumbnail. the file manager will make a reverse bind shell using netcat,most common build in utility on linux..